 You can use star anise to make a cup of tea or add it as a spice in meals like soups, broths, and stews.
 It’s great for savory recipes and always tastes good with meat.

-A lot of the diseases people suffer from today can be avoided with a healthier lifestyle.
-These foods high in polyphenol are just a start to living well.
+A lot of the chronic diseases people suffer from today can be avoided with a healthier lifestyle.
+Daily nutritional polyphenol consumption is just a great way to get you on your path to living well.

 A proper diet should always be paired with regular exercise and the guidance of your physician.
-Ultimately, the key to living well is to prioritize your health.
+Ultimately, the key to feeling your best is to prioritize your health.